The principle home of the nine de Lacy Barons Lords of the Honour of Pontefract

 Why Ilbert de Lacy was instructed by William the Conqueror to build Pontefract Castle

 With the rebel, Saxons defeated and driven out following the 'Harrowing of the North.
 Ilbert de Lacy, received orders from King William to stay behind in the North and establish a strong defensive castle.
 It had to be capable of containing further attacks from either Saxon rebels moving South.
 The Castle would also warn and guard against possible Viking invasions from the East sailing up the Humber and into the River Ouse.

 The Castles of the descendents of Ilbert de Lacy Lord of Pontefract

 Tap or click the above image to visit all the principle Castles of the Lords of Pontefract

 The Religious Houses of the Ilbert de Lacy Family.
 Tap or click the image to open the page.

-For your enjoyment in following the de Lacy family history, we have added links to other websites and YOUTube videos.
-While we have approved of the portion we have linked you to these sights are independent of de Lacy Chronicles.
+For your enjoyment in following the de Lacy family history, we have added links to other websites and YouTube videos.
+While we have approved of the portion we have linked you too, these sights are independent of de Lacy Chronicles.
 We take no responsibility for their content.